Statistical Inference for Explainable Boosting Machines: Introduction

 While EBMs provide a clear graphical representation for the effects of each feature, these are still point estimates.
-The central question we ask for uncertainty quantification can be phrased as this: \textit{Given a model design, if we collect a new dataset and retrain the model, how different would our new prediction be?} In response to this question, vanilla EBMs \citep{yin2012intelligible} compute variance estimates via bootstrapping, though this is computationally intensive and only heuristically justified.
+The central question we ask for uncertainty quantification can be phrased as this: \textit{Given a model design, if we collect a new dataset and retrain the model, how different would our new prediction be?} In response to this question, vanilla EBMs \cite{yin2012intelligible} compute variance estimates via bootstrapping, though this is computationally intensive and only heuristically justified.
+Our primary objective is hence \emph{well-calibrated frequentist uncertainty quantification} for EBMs while retaining their interpretability and scalability.

 A canonical alternative to bootstrapping is to construct confidence and prediction intervals using the asymptotic properties of the model.
-This is the case with GAMs fitted via the backfitting (but not boosting) algorithm, which enjoy a rich asymptotic theory that enables the construction of confidence and prediction intervals for them \citep{2f43af29-e27b-3b6f-9c3a-d7c3bd53adac}.
+This is the case with GAMs fitted via the backfitting (but not boosting) algorithm, which enjoy a rich asymptotic theory that enables the construction of confidence and prediction intervals for them \cite{2f43af29-e27b-3b6f-9c3a-d7c3bd53adac}.
+Another widely used alternative for prediction intervals is conformal prediction, which provides finite-sample marginal coverage with minimal assumptions.
+However, conformal methods do not directly yield feature-wise confidence intervals for the GAM components, which we aim to explore in this work.

-Unfortunately, the asymptotic behavior of most gradient boosting algorithms (of which EBMs are one), is not known. \citep{ustimenko2023gradientboostingperformsgaussian} show that a randomized version of boosting converges to a Gaussian process.
-On the other hand, \citep{zhou2019boulevardregularizedstochasticgradient} show that taking an average instead of a sum of trees (in a process which they call Boulevard regularization) converges to a kernel ridge regression, yielding asymptotic normality.
-This was recently leveraged by \citep{fang2025gradient} to construct confidence intervals for the underlying nonparametric function $\f$ and prediction intervals for the labels, with extensions to random dropout and parallel boosting.
+Unfortunately, the asymptotic behavior of most gradient boosting algorithms (of which EBMs are one), is not known. \cite{ustimenko2023gradientboostingperformsgaussian} show that a randomized version of boosting converges to a Gaussian process.
+On the other hand, \cite{zhou2019boulevardregularizedstochasticgradient} show that taking an average instead of a sum of trees (in a process which they call Boulevard regularization) converges to a kernel ridge regression, yielding asymptotic normality.
+This was recently leveraged by \cite{fang2025gradient} to construct confidence intervals for the underlying nonparametric function $\f$ and prediction intervals for the labels, with extensions to random dropout and parallel boosting.